CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 After you create the simulation, you can restore the configuration files.

 This [python script](https://gitlab.com/cumulus-consulting/features/cl_support_file_extractor)
-pulls out all the relevant files and collates them into folders so you can use them to restore configuration from inside the simulation.
+extracts relevant files and collates them into folders which you can use to restore configurations.

-You can also use the [infrastructure as code](https://gitlab.com/cumulus-consulting/features/simple-iac) Ansible playbook to restore configurations.
+You can also use the [infrastructure-as-code](https://gitlab.com/cumulus-consulting/features/simple-iac) Ansible playbook to restore configurations.